case/evbogue.com/hireme.md

 **Where I'll work** I only want to work at your company or startup if you are located in **New York** or **San Francisco**.
 I live in New York right now.
 If you want me to interview with you, I need you to pay travel expenses if you are in SF.
 If you want me to come work for you in San Francisco, you must pay relocation costs.

 **What I do** I deploy Node.js.
 This means I'm coding in server-side JavaScript.
 If you are building or want to maintain a Node.js application, I'm your man.
 I am not interested in working on projects built on other systems or languages.
 No Wordpress.
 No Ruby on Rails.
 No iOS.
-Please read Deploy Node before you hire me.

 **Relevant skills** I can code HTML5/CSS3 in my sleep.
 Front-end UI is no problem.
 I've been designing websites since I was 12, and have kept up with all relevant changes in this industry.
 Git.
 Ubuntu/Debian and Arch Linux.